Go to the Services page for information regarding services.

 Take time to read the weekly and daily prayers which can be found on the Prayers page.

-The weekly Spiritual Communion Service documents as well as other documents you might find useful are posted on the Services page.
+If you are unable to join us in church, there is a Spiritual Communion Service documents as well as other documents you might find useful, on the Services page.

 Also, notices are updated on the Weekly Notices each Sunday and, sometimes, extra notices are posted during the week.
 There is a lot of useful information on the Weekly Notices.
 Please use this link to access the page.